Phylogenetics: Large Scale Maximum Likelihood Analyses

 Obtain a copy of the control file

 The first step is to obtain a copy of the GARLI default control file.
 Go to the GARLI download page and download a version of GARLI appropriate for your platform (Mac or Windows).
-The only reason you are downloading GARLI is to obtain a copy of the default control file; you should use the cluster for all your GARLI runs.
+The only reason you are downloading GARLI is to obtain a copy of the default control file so don't actually install GARLI on your computer; you should use the cluster for all your GARLI runs.

 Once you have downloaded and unpacked GARLI on your computer, make a copy of the garli.conf.nuc.defaultSettings file and rename the copy garli.conf, then open it in your text editor.